coil pack

 5. Ignition coils use electromagnetism to multiply an incoming electrical current to a much more powerful current when it leaves.

-6. Signs of a bad ignition coil can include a Check Engine Light, engine stumbling, raw fuel smell from the tailpipe, black smoke indicating a rich condition, and decreased fuel efficiency.
+6. Signs of a bad ignition coil can include a Check Engine Light (which you can diagnose by figuring out how to test ignition coil), engine stumbling, raw fuel smell from the tailpipe, black smoke indicating a rich condition, and decreased fuel efficiency.

 7. Coil-on-plug ignition coils can often be tested by swapping coils from one cylinder to another and seeing if the misfire code moves along with it.